 In the real spreadsheet i will probably have around 10 different Areas.

 I have D4=0.42.
 I thought this formula =IF(D4<0.38,"Thin",IF(0.38<D4<=0.48,"Good shape","Bad shape")) was supposed to give me "Thin" for D4<0.38, "Good shape" for 0.38<D4<=0.48 and "Bad shape" for the contrary, but it only gives me "Bad shape" when D4 is clearly between 0.38 and 0.48.

 Is there any way that I can get the name of the shape i just clicked to call a procedure?

+I have 35 shapes in my Worksheet.
 Each shape has a different name.
 Each shape has a macro procedure assigned, wich do almost the same procedure (with just small differences, depending on from wich shape the macro was called).

 I want to make just one macro procedure and catch from wich shape the macro was called.

 I want to create a shape connecting them and place that shape on a userform.
 I can create the area without any problems on a worksheet using ActiveSheet.Shapes.BuildFreeform but I don't know how to get it onto my userform.